danmbrown/city-of-whispers/Playbooks/Skyline.md

 >*The city is a great chessboard, an ever-shifting flow of moves and counter-moves: strategem, maneuvers, and gambits.
 It would be easy to lose track of everything going on, but not for you.*

+## Map Elements
+In your first session, add an element to the map that represents a useful perspective or vantage.
+Here are some ideas:

+- A tall tower with a view of the city
+- A plaza where important people spend time
+- A lighthouse or tower
+- A museum
+- A natural formation within the city

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Always Prepared